Eduroam Landing Page

 eduroam - secure, worldwide WiFi roaming for the research and education community

 MIT is a member of eduroam - a secure, worldwide WiFi roaming service developed for the research and education community.
-Members of the MIT community can use their existing MIT credentials to connect to the "eduroam" WiFi network at thousands of educational and research institutions in the U.S. and over 71 countries.
+Members of the MIT community can use their existing MIT credentials to connect to the "eduroam" WiFi network at thousands of educational and research institutions in the U.S. and over 85 countries and territories.

 At MIT, the eduroam network is available everywhere on campus where the "MIT" and "MIT SECURE" WiFi networks are available and offers the same level of security as "MIT SECURE".
 Visitors to MIT from eduroam-participating institutions may connect to the on-campus "eduroam" WiFi network using their credentials for their home institution.